Published by Malaysiakini, image from Malaysiakini.

 For now, Malaysia’s concern is to bridge the urban-rural divide and elevate the economy into the next stage of development and value chain.

 On the other hand, there is also the reverse (i.e. centralised) technology being pioneered by Nanyang Technological University/ NTU in the development of a virtual power plant that will “bring about many advantages such as flexibility, scalability and improved power grid resilience.
 The plant will optimise the power output of distributed energy resources across Singapore by using real-time data.
 It can also automatically balance energy fluctuations from solar intermittency at different locations”.
 With a “distributed architecture”, such a plant reduces the risks associated with single points of failures.
 See “Singapore to develop first virtual power plant to link and coordinate energy resources”, Straits Times (8 October 2019).

-Jason Loh Seong We is head of Social, Law & Human Rights at EMIR Research, an independent think tank focused on strategic policy recommendations based on rigorous research.
+Jason Loh Seong Wei is Head of Social, Law and Human Rights at EMIR Research, an independent think tank focused on strategic policy recommendations based on rigorous research.